-Milestones in implementation planning documentation (to be included in the ccNSO Portfolio, however, this is a responsibility of the ccNSO Council’s Triage committee.
+Milestones in implementation planning documentation (to be included in the ccNSO Portfolio, however, this is a responsibility of the ccNSO Council’s Triage committee).

 The requirement that the ccPAIGe will need to check whether the procedures developed as part of the implementation plan align with the policy recommendations.